 The functional currency of the foreign operations in Malaysia is the Malaysian Ringgit.
-As at the reporting date, the assets and liabilities of the Malaysian Operations are translated into the presentation currency (Sri Lankan Rupees) at the rate of exchange ruling at the reporting date and the items in the Income Statement are translated at the average exchange rate for the period.
-The exchange differences arising on translation are recognised in other comprehensive income since these are unrealized.
+As at the reporting date, the assets and liabilities of the Malaysian operations are translated into the presentation currency (Sri Lankan Rupees) at the rate of exchange ruling at the reporting date and the items in the Income Statement are translated at the average exchange rate for the period.
+The exchange differences arising on translation are recognized in other comprehensive income.